mariadb-edwardstoever/mariadb_easy_benchmark/README.md

 mariadb-slap --delimiter=";" --create_schema="BENCHMARK"  --query="replication_benchmark.sql" --concurrency=50 --iterations=100
 ```

-The script replication_benchmark.sql will allow you to compare the performance of each instance compared to the others.
+The script replication_benchmark.sql provides a way to compare the performance of each instance to the performance of the others.
 For example, after benchmarking completes, I run the following query on a slave to see how far behind the master it got:
 ```
 MariaDB [BENCHMARK]> select * from REPLICATION_PROGRESS where id in(select max(id) from REPLICATION_PROGRESS union all select min(id) from REPLICATION_PROGRESS);
 +------+----------+---------------------+---------------------+------------------+----------------+